Meet the staff of Veterinary Mobility Center

 Secret Aspiration: To sing/dance/perform on stage!

 Amanda grew up in a small farming community east of Saskatoon, until her family moved to Warman.
 Growing up around animals infused a love and passion for animals.
 This led Amanda to the University of Saskatchewan where she graduated with a Bachelor of Science in Agriculture, majoring in Animal Science in 2016.
 After graduation, she continued to work full time at a dairy barn near Warman.
 Amanda moved to Weyburn for a brief time and then moved to Regina where she joined the VMC team in October of 2020.
+She has completed her certification in Canine Fitness from the Companion Animal Sciences Institute.
 Amanda lives with her dog, Mae.
 She enjoys travelling, staying active and baking.

 Secret Aspiration: To master speaking in different accents! (fueled by her love of travel!)

 Mychaela was born and raised in Regina.
 She volunteered at the humane society throughout her 4 years in high school.
 She has always had a love for animals, but didn’t start working with them until she was 18, at a local pet store.
 She is a sucker for small animals and exotics, but her heart belongs to dogs.
 She is a certified professional dog groomer, but left that field because she wanted to expand her knowledge in the veterinary field and experience everything medicine has to offer.
-She has been in the veterinary field for almost 4 years now, and it’s nothing short of her passion and purpose.
+She has been in the veterinary field for almost 5 years now, and it’s nothing short of her passion and purpose.
 She loves VMC because she can really see the progress when she is helping these animals .
 She loves how much she has learned about the body just by learning how to do laser therapy.
-In the near future, she would love to take the hydro therapy course, offering more opportunities for the clinic to help even more patients!
-When she is not at work, she likes to be outdoors with her 5 rescue dogs and amazing boyfriend - taking road trips, camping, hiking and exploring our beautiful province.
+When she is not at work, she likes to be outdoors with her 5 rescue dogs and amazing fiancee- taking road trips, camping, hiking and exploring our beautiful province.
 Mychaela likes to think of herself as an amateur photographer, and really enjoys getting great nature shots.
-She also has 3 cats, and 1 rabbit!
+She also has 3 cats, and 1 tarantula!
 When not outdoors, she loves to spend her time cooking and watching movies!